willcl-ark/lnd_grpc/README.md

 configuring a static lightning stub to use.
 This can be done simply by removing the property decorator from the stub class below and adding 'self.lightning_stub = self.set_lightning_stub()' to the __init__() method.

+Response-streaming RPCs now return the python iterators to be operated on.